tbenade/wercker-devcenter/source/articles/steps/guide.md

 ---
-title: Steps developer guide
+sidebar_current: "steps-guide"
 ---

-## Wercker steps
+# Wercker steps

 Steps make up the wercker pipeline and can either be executed in the build or deploy phase within the pipeline.
-Examples of a buid step are compilation of your code, running your unit tests or performing jshint.
+Examples of a build step are compilation of your code, running your unit tests or performing jshint.
 A deploy step could be the synchronization of static assets, for which we've created the s3sync step, that takes some Amazon Web Services credentials and bucket information and places these assets on Amazon S3.

-## Wercker step yaml
+## wercker-step.yml

-Every step must contain a `wercker-step.yml` file, which os the manifest that describes the properties for the step.
+Every step must contain a `wercker-step.yml` file, which is the manifest that describes the properties for the step.

-Here is an example of a `wercker-step.yml` that contains only the required fields:
+Here is an example of a `wercker-step.yml` that only holds the required fields:

 ``` yaml
 name: create-file